 Gardening and painting.
 These small botanical studies painting on stretched silk were made from observation.
 I was very aware that the colour and form and the immense variation would provide valuable material that could be applied to other areas of my work.
 In some ways, this simple process of looking and recording helps me to focus and concentrate.
 This is enhanced by gardening and the awareness of plant life as it grows and develops.
 Particularly interesting structures or colours can be gathered and studied.
 The central feature of working in this manner essentially is to be in the moment.
 A very rare commodity.

 Growing drawings in composite formations.
 In this way, you are not constrained by the end of the canvas or sheet of paper, the composition is able to expand indefinitely.
-An interesting feature is a relationship between the panels.
+An interesting feature is the relationship between the panels.
 As the drawing expands your frame of reference shifts ultimately leading to a warp in the scale and structure of the section.
 As time goes on these inconsistencies get larger and the gestural parts of the drawing begin to evolve independently as you start to draw in a distinct way.
 What you are left with overtime is a patchwork of inconsistent human responses to an automatic way of drawing based on local and memorized rhythm and pattern.
 This peculiar set of interactions has the effect of creating a set of what I would describe as energies.
 Fundamentally it’s best to perceive them as a record of experience rather than an attempt to make a coherent depiction